iltommi/qdb-documentation/source/reference/qdb_shell.rst

     Remove unused versions of entries from the cluster, freeing up disk space.

     :return: nothing if successful, an error message otherwise

+.. _qdbsh_cluster_status:
+.. option:: cluster_status

+    Print status information about a cluster

+    :return: information about the cluster status

 .. _qdbsh_expires_at:
 .. option:: expires_at <alias> <expiry>